 Fig. 6(a) demonstrates the solubility of the roasted mixture for both un-milled and milled conditions.
 The solubility increases with longer milling times.
 Milling helps activate the reactants and promotes the formation of SrS.
 However, the addition of more graphite reduces the solubility due to the presence of insoluble graphite residue.
-Additionally, higher amounts of graphite can lead to sintering during roasting, preventing the reduced dissolution.
+Additionally, higher amounts of graphite can lead to sintering during roasting, preventing the reduction of SrSO4 and resulting in reduced dissolution.